Geriatric Caregiving Tips: Caring for Aging Loved Ones

 - Life Insurance or Reverse Mortgages: Can sometimes be leveraged to access funds for elder care.

-Planning ahead and consulting with a financial advisor or elder law attorney can help ensure that your available resources are used effectively.
+Planning ahead and consulting with a financial advisor or elder law attorney can help ensure available resources are used effectively.

 What is respite care for elderly?